K-State Ed Chartrand Memorial Tournament Rules:

 - Penalty kicks ( in the case we have to go to this, penalty kicks for women will be at Memorial at halftime of the men’s 5 pm game Saturday.
 For men, it will be at Memorial Stadium at 8 am Sunday.)

-Five rounds of penalty kicks.
+Two ten minute overtimes decided by golden goal.
+Then, five rounds of penalty kicks.
 One goal selected as decision of referee.
 Each team selects 5 players to enter center circle.
 Remaining players remain outside the center circle.
 Only players who finished the game on the field will be eligible to take the kicks.
 Best of 5 wins.
 If still tied after 5 rounds, additional, single rounds are played until a winner emerges.

 Trophies for 1st and 2nd place.
 Teams may alter the time of the semifinals or final by mutual agreement.
 Tournament officials may alter these times if circumstances (weather or otherwise) dictate.
 The home team is the first listed on the schedule.
 The home team must wear a light color and the away team must wear a dark color.
 All teams must have both light and dark colors available.
 If a uniform color conflict exists, in the determination of the head referee, the team in violation of uniform colors will forfeit the match.
 Substitutions will be allowed only upon: yellow cards, injuries, goal kicks, and goals.
 Substitutions are also allowed on your throw-in and own corner kicks and if you substitute, the opposing team may substitute as well.